austincap/meme-vector-theory/README.md

 - A more thorough understanding of information itself will be critical as data science and machine learning become a larger part of the economy.
 Memes are quanta of cultural information.
 I'd like to think artists can make use of research on the spread of memes as well.

-- I'm just spitballing on this last one, but it might be the secret to unlocking how the fundamental units of information theory connect to the fundamental units of the brain.
-We cracked the genetic code.
+- I'm just spitballing on this last one, but it might be the secret to unlocking how the fundamental units of information theory connect to the fundamental units of thought.
+We already discovered how the fundamental units of information theory connect to the fundamental units of life: the genetic code.
 Is there a neuronal or memetic code?
 I spitball this will turn out to be tied to fundamental language modules in the human brain.

 Science is not necessarily taken seriously as science initially.
 Plate tectonics was a joke for the first fifty years the theory existed.
 Computational neuroscience is the latest stage in evolution of Freud's hilarious ideas.
 The point is you gotta start somewhere.